 To be eligible, the structure must be at least 25 years old and the improvement must comply with one of the following:

-- The cost to repair, rehabilitate, restore or stabilize is equal to at least 25% of the value of the improvements (building, not land) as based on the latest PVA assessment.
+- The costs of the enhancements made to the structure to repair, rehabilitate, restore or stabilize it is equal to at least 25% of the value of the improvements on the property based on the latest PVA assessment.

 - The qualifying property will, at the conclusion of the plan of improvement, be a LEED Certified property based on the Leadership in Energy and Environmental Design standards in effect at the time of application.